 In this case, a player must carry the ball from point A to point B and then dribble the ball again.
 It is a simple trick to perform if you have played the game for long.

-What Is the Best Way to Dribble Without Carrying?
+How to Dribble Without Carrying?

 Here are some weighted gloves that help improve dribbling skills.